 Poland is one of the most affordable countries in Europe to study nursing.
-Many nursing universities in Poland offer courses in English.
+There are around 7 nursing universities in Poland that offer courses in English.
 Thus, many international students ditch the costlier countries to study nursing in Poland.
 Poland provides a 3-year long bachelor’s degree in nursing for high school leavers.
 After completion of a bachelor’s degree in nursing, students can apply for second-cycle or post-graduate studies.
 Following this, there is an option for a third cycle or a Ph.D. degree in nursing as well.

 Since Poland is a part of the EU, a nursing degree from a Polish university is accepted across the EU.
 Let us look at nursing courses in Poland for international students.
 We will discuss the top nursing universities in Poland, their fees, and admission criteria.